uvarc/rc-learning/content/courses/python_introduction/matplotlib_pandas.md

 ### More Projects

-Rather than re-inventing the wheel, there are tons of example projects available online.
-A great repository of pandas projects is [located here](https://www.geeksforgeeks.org/pandas-practice-excercises-questions-and-solutions/).
+A great variety of example projects are available online.
+An excellent repository of pandas projects is [located here](https://www.geeksforgeeks.org/pandas-practice-excercises-questions-and-solutions/).